 I have lived in the north for over 40 years and learned the bush from local trappers and people of the land who took me under their wing as a young man.
 I now have family connections in the north through my children.
 I grew up on a small farm in southern Saskatchewan and find that Boreal Heartland gives me a chance to return to my roots as well as help others to do so through connection to the land.

 Tansi my name is Brenda LaRocque-Hill.
-I am the Sales Manager and have worked for KCDA/Boreal Heartland since 2003.
-I have worked from my home in Meadow Lake, Sask. since Oct 2003.
+I have worked for KCDA/Boreal Heartland since October 2003.
+I have worked from my home in Meadow Lake, Sask.
 I love the clean air and trees that cover the north.
-I live on an acreage with my husband of 21 years Eldon.
-I am mother to 3 wonderful adults 30-year-old stepdaughter who is a mother of 2 cuties grandchildren and a 28-year-old and a 26-year-old, who is a daddy to a 3-month old cutie (another grandbaby).
+I live on an acreage with my husband of 24 years Eldon.
+I am mother to 3 wonderful adults 33-year-old stepdaughter Deana & Leon who is a mother of 2 (Kaeley & Leland) and a 31-year-old Robert & Jenna and cutie (Scarlette) and a 29-year-old Adam & Kathleen and their cutie (Connor).
 I like to be out and about in nature and enjoy golfing.
-I am a proud Indigenous Metis.
+I am a proud Indigenous First Nation from Canoe Lake.

 I am Kassandra Bird.
 I am the Production Manager.
 I started as a picker, then moved to the shop when a processor was needed, and now I manage all the processing.
 I process all the herbs that come in, ensure proper handling and storage, track inventory, teach new production staff, blend and pack teas, and develop techniques to streamline production.
 Sometimes I give presentations at schools and career fairs talking about what we do at Boreal Heartland and the plants we use.
 My job involves a lot of organizing.
 Keeping the production area clean and organized, tracking inventory, checking plants at the right time.
 I am from La Ronge and am part of the Lac La Ronge Indian Band.
 La Ronge is home, and I wouldn’t want to live anywhere else.